Luciferhere2/Munna-Mwol/README.md

 <p align="center"><img src="https://profile-counter.glitch.me/{Luciferhere2}/count.svg" alt="Luciferhere2 :: Visitor's Count" /></p>

-  <p align="center"> Introducing Secktor,Secktor is designed to bring a whole new level of excitement to your boring WhatsApp </p
+  <p align="center"> Introducing Munna Mwol,Munna Mwol is designed to bring a whole new level of excitement to your boring WhatsApp </p

 ### SETUP

 1. Scan the QR and copy it